ab729/Iraq-HOI4-cold-war-iron-curtain-a-world-divided/README.md

 # Iraq-HOI4-cold-war-iron-curtain-a-world-divided
-This patch is working with Hearts of Iron 4, Cold War Iron Curtain a World Divided and it will add real designs to the Infantries and the armored divisions.
+This patch works with Hearts of Iron 4, Cold War Iron Curtain a World Divided mod, it will add real designs to the Infantries and the armored divisions.

 Installing the mode:-
 You should go to this path "Documents\Paradox Interactive\Hearts of Iron IV\mod\1458561226_cold_war_iron_curtain_a_world_divided\gfx" after that you have to copy all entitles